EthanTait/notset-algo-trading-project/config/README.md

 # config/

-One YAML file per experiment, read by q, Python and Java.
-Nothing that changes a result is hardcoded.
+One YAML file per experiment, read by q, Python and Java

 Example shape (fields will change with the chosen idea):